googleapis/google-api-ruby-client/MIGRATING.md

 The underlying [Signet](https://github.com/google/signet) is still used for authorization.
 OAuth 2 credentials obtained previously will continue to work with the `0.9` version.
 OAuth 1 is no longer supported.

+If your where using a PKCS12 file to authorize, we recommend you to use a client_secret.json file with googleauth.

 ## Media uploads

 Media uploads are significantly simpler in `0.9`.